 We plan to focus in the near-term on the development, regulatory approval and potential commercialization of LIQ861 and LIQ865.
 We anticipate we will incur net losses for the next several years as we complete clinical development of these product candidates and continue research and development of additional product candidates.
-In addition, we plan to continue to invest in discovery efforts to explore additional product candidates, potentially build commercial capabilities and expand our corporate infrastructure.
+In addition, we plan to commercialize LIQ861, if approved, continue sales of generic Remodulin® through our RareGen acquisition, if the Merger Transaction is successfully completed, expand our corporate infrastructure and continue to invest in research and development efforts to explore additional product candidates.
 We may not be able to complete the development and initiate commercialization of these programs if, among others, our clinical trials are not successful or if the FDA does not approve our product candidates arising out of our current clinical trials when we expect, or at all.

-Our primary uses of capital are, and we expect will continue to be, compensation and related expenses, clinical costs, manufacturing process development, external research and development services, laboratory and related supplies, legal and other regulatory expenses, administrative and overhead costs and debt service.
+Our primary uses of capital are, and we expect will continue to be, compensation and related personnel expenses, clinical costs, manufacturing process development, external research and development services, laboratory and related supplies, legal and other regulatory expenses, administrative and overhead costs and debt service.
 Our future funding requirements will be heavily determined by the resources needed to support development of our product candidates.

-As a publicly traded company we incur significant legal, accounting and other expenses that we were not required to incur as a private company.
-In addition, the Sarbanes-Oxley Act, as well as rules adopted by the SEC and Nasdaq Stock Market LLC, or Nasdaq, require public companies to implement specified corporate governance practices that previously were inapplicable to us as a private company.
+As a publicly traded company we incur significant legal, accounting and other expenses.
+In addition, the Sarbanes-Oxley Act, as well as rules adopted by the SEC and Nasdaq Stock Market LLC, or Nasdaq, require public companies to implement specified corporate governance practices.
 We expect these rules and regulations will increase our legal and financial compliance costs and will make some activities more time-consuming and costly.

-We believe that our current cash balance will enable us to fund our operating expenses and capital expenditure requirements into the fourth quarter of 2020.
-However, there is a minimum cash requirement in conjunction with our term loan facility with PWB of \$8.5 million which could be reached during the fourth quarter of 2020 unless additional funds are raised.
+We believe that our current cash balance will enable us to fund our operating expenses and capital expenditure requirements and remain in compliance with the minimum cash covenant of \$8.5 million pursuant to our term loan facility with PWB into the third quarter of 2021.
 We have based these estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
 We expect that we will require additional capital to complete NDA regulatory review of LIQ861 and commercialize our product candidates, if we receive regulatory approval, and to pursue in-licenses or acquisitions of other product candidates.
-If we receive regulatory approval for LIQ865, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution, depending on where we choose to commercialize.
+If we receive regulatory approval for LIQ861 or LIQ865, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution, depending on where we choose to commercialize.
 Additional funds may not be available on a timely basis, on favorable terms, or at all, and such funds, if raised, may not be sufficient to enable us to continue to implement our long-term business strategy.
 If we are unable to raise sufficient additional capital, we may need to substantially curtail our planned operations and the pursuit of our growth strategy.